AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/personal.md

 - 2025-09-30

-    Learnt how to properly Import Classes and it's functions to a Main from other Folders and files Ran into problems with <modules>.
-Occured due to root folder issues when trying to import classes and functions.
-Double check this in the future
+    Learnt how to properly Import Classes and it's functions to a Main from other Folders and files

 - 2025-10-01